qmuloadmin/rust-training/Module I - Introduction to Rust.md

 Lifetimes are the rust's compiler's way of tracking the scope (or lifetime) of a reference.
 We've already used them -- in our `split_lines` function above, we return an _owned_ `Vec` of _borrowed_ values.
 So what's so confusing about that?
 Well, when there is only 1 borrowed input parameter, and 1 borrowed return type, Rust knows that those two values are paired -- the lifetime of the ouput must be the same as the input.

 > Think about that last statement for a while.
-Why is it true that, if there is one reference input and one reference output, they must have the same origin -- the output must be referencing the input, 100% of the time.
+Why is it true that, if there is one reference input and one reference output, they must have the same origin -- the output must be referencing the input, 100% of the time?

 When the compiler lets you omit the lifetime annotations from a function signature, this is called _lifetime ellision_.